-Because these facilities would include active management of the vegetative landscape (e.g., grazing, irrigated crop production, and pollinator habitat) and provide a beneficial cooling effect to the land, fire risk for the agrivoltaics sites could generally be reduced compared to facilities without agricultural use.
+Because these projects would include active management of the vegetative landscape (e.g., grazing, irrigated crop production, and pollinator habitat) and provide a beneficial cooling effect to the land, fire risk for the agrivoltaics sites could generally be reduced compared to facilities without agricultural use.
 Emergency fire response demand may correspondingly decrease due to this type of land management.

-Facilities with co-located agricultural uses could entail a different fencing design to potentially accommodate grazing or other agricultural activities, which could pose challenges for first responders if they were to need to access the site.
+Co-located agricultural uses could entail a different fencing design to potentially accommodate grazing or other agricultural activities, which could pose challenges for first responders if they were to need to access the site.

-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, most construction, operation, and decommissioning activities would likely result in less than significant impacts on public services and utilities.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, most construction, operation, and decommissioning activities would likely result in less than significant impacts on public services and utilities.